Alberto-Serra/Alberto-Serra/README.md

 - 👋 Hi, I’m @Alberto-Serra
-- 👨‍💻 I’m interested in Coding !
+- 👨‍💻 I’m interested in Quantum Computing !
-- 🖥️ I’m currently learning Computer Science
+- 🖥️ I’m currently learning Quantum Information Science

 <!---
 Alberto-Serra/Alberto-Serra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.